FaroukIbrahim-FII/reading-notes/Read01.md

 ## Links:

-You can add links to your markdown file by using [] Here is one to get to Google: [https://www.google.com/]
+You can add links to your markdown file by using [] and right the text you want to make a heyperlink to it then followed by ()
+Here is one to get to [Google](https://www.google.com/)

 ## Emojies: